Three Gorges Dam: Output milestones

 By August 16, 2011, the plant had generated 500 TWh of electricity.
 In July 2008 it generated 10.3 TWh of electricity, its first month over 10 TWh.
 On June 30, 2009, after the river flow rate increased to over 24,000 m3/s, all 28 generators were switched on, producing only 16,100 MW because the head available during flood season is insufficient.
 During an August 2009 flood, the plant first reached its maximum output for a short period.

 During the November to May dry season, power output is limited by the river's flow rate, as seen in the diagrams on the right.
 When there is enough flow, power output is limited by plant generating capacity.
 The maximum power-output curves were calculated based on the average flow rate at the dam site, assuming the water level is 175 m and the plant gross efficiency is 90.15%.
 The actual power output in 2008 was obtained based on the monthly electricity sent to the grid.

 The Three Gorges Dam reached its design-maximum reservoir water level of 175 m for the first time on October 26, 2010, in which the intended annual power-generation capacity of 84.7 TWh was realized.
-It has a combined generating capacity of 22.5 gigawatts and a designed annual generation capacity of 88.2 billion kilowatt hours.
+It has a combined generating capacity of 22.5 gigawatts and a designed annual generation capacity of 88.2 TWh.
 In 2012, the dam's 32 generating units generated a record 98.1 TWh of electricity, which accounts for 14% of China's total hydro generation.
 Between 2012 (first year with all 32 generating units operating) and 2021, the dam generated an average of 97.22 TWh of electricity per year, higher than Itaipu dam's average of 89.22 TWh of electricity per year during the same period.
-Due to extensive monsoon of 2020 year with heavy rainfalls, the annual production reached ~112 TWh that year, which broke the previous world record of annual production by Itaipu Dam equal to ~103 TWh of 2016 year.
+Due to the extensive 2020 monsoon season rainfall, the annual production reached ~112 TWh that year, which broke the previous world record of annual production by Itaipu Dam equal to ~103 TWh.